phh/getrector-com/resources/blog/posts/2023/2023-09-04-5-rector-config-common-mistakes-and-how-to-avoid-them.md

 ---
 id: 55
-title: "Rector Config Common Mistakes and How to Avoid Them"
+title: "5 Rector Config Common Mistakes and How to Avoid Them"
 perex: |
     Rector is becoming a standard tool to automate PHP/package upgrades and code quality improvements.
 Last month, we crossed 60 000 downloads a day.

-    Past 2 months, we've also improved CPU and memory performance, making Rector a lighter version.
+    Past 2 months, we've also improved CPU and memory performance, making the lightest Rector version ever.

     Yet, even fast and lightweight Rector can get stuck on simple config mistakes.
 We'll talk about the 5 most common ones and how to avoid them.
 ---